Attention-Free Keyword Spotting: Introduction

 \section{Introduction}

-Transformers \cite{vaswani2017attention} have been a highly disruptive innovation in deep learning.
-They were originally introduced in the domain of Natural Language Processing, and have since replaced classical recurrent neural networks as the default approach in many NLP tasks \cite{devlin2018bert,yang2019xlnet}.
-Not only have Transformers transformed the field of NLP, but they have also been proven to have competitive performance across several important problem domains—such as image classification \cite{dosovitskiy2020image,yuan2021tokens}, video classification \cite{neimark2021video}, object detection \cite{carion2020end}, automatic speech recognition \cite{liu2021tera,gulati2020conformer} and so on.

-Partly due to their remarkable success in vision tasks, Transformers have lately been studied in the field of keyword spotting \cite{berg21_interspeech,gong2021ast}, and have shown similar exceptional results.
+Transformers \citep{vaswani2017attention} have shown remarkable success in Computer Vision tasks with the advent of the Vision Transformer (ViT) \citep{dosovitskiy2020image}.
+They have lately been studied in the field of keyword spotting (KWS).
+Several works \citep{berg21_interspeech,gong2021ast} have obtained exceptional results with ViT-like approaches on KWS.

-Recent research \cite{tolstikhin2021mlp,liu2021pay,melas2021you} shows that a core component of Transformers, self-attention, may not be necessary for achieving good performance in vision and language tasks.
-This finding necessitates a study on whether self-attention, which has been a core component of several recent state of the art methods, is truly necessary in the keyword spotting task.
+Recent research \citep{tolstikhin2021mlp,liu2021pay,melas2021you,touvron2021resmlp} shows that a core component of Transformers, self-attention, may not be necessary for achieving good performance in vision and language tasks.
+This finding necessitates a study on whether MLPs can be an alternative to self-attention, which has been a main focus of several state-of-the-art methods for the KWS problem.
+Our contributions can be summarized as follows: